briandailey/briandailey.github.com/_posts/2013-08-03-my_linkedin_rule.md

 ---
 {% include JB/setup %}

-I have a silly rule that I apply to my LinkedIn network.
-If I haven't met you in person at least once, I won't add you to my network.
-If you request to add me and I don't know you, I always ask to grab coffee or lunch.
-It has been a great way to meet some interesting folks in Nashville.
+I have a silly rule that I apply to my LinkedIn network: If I haven't met you in person at least once, I will request to meet you in person at least once before adding you to my network.
+To me, this makes the differnce in using LinkedIn as a real connection tool, versus using it as a simple rolodex of people I may or may not know.

-However, I find it interesting that roughly 4 out of 5 of these requests go completely dark when I request coffee or lunch.
+I find it somewhat disappointing that roughly 4 out of 5 of these requests go completely dark when I request coffee or lunch.
+If you've received a link to this post after adding me on LinkedIn, I encourage you to take me up on my offer and schedule a time for us to grab coffee.

-If you're just clicking random people to add to your network, what meaning does it have?
-Might as well open a phone book and start randomly adding names.
-500+ is where it's at!